gitkamaal/dev-tracker/README.md

 # Dev Tracker

-A professional accomplishment tracking tool that helps users connect external accounts (GitHub, Bitbucket, Jira, Confluence) and compile their contributions for performance reviews.
+A professional accomplishment tracking tool that helps users connect external accounts (GitHub, Atlassian) and compile their contributions for performance reviews.

 ## Purpose